rishi-ratan/Investing-Book-Reviews/ExpectionsInvesting_Review.md

 > Revenue recognition and matching expenses with revenue are thr two fundamental steps that determine earnings.

 **Price-earnings multiples determine value**: Investment community's favorite metric that measures what investors will pay for a stock.
-> Shareholder valye per share = EPS x P/E
+> Shareholder value per share = EPS x P/E